Club Member Since 2/25/2001

 Something non running related that no one would guess about me:

-I was on the section crew and an engineer on the Manitou and Pikes Peak Cog Railway for a while.
+I worked on the section crew and as an engineer for the Manitou and Pikes Peak Cog Railway for years.
 Nothing like changing railroad ties at 14,000 feet for a little "cross training".
 I used to work on the Incline when it was still a functioning cable car with a nice snack shop on top.
 It was nice to cut the first 3 miles off of Mt.
 Manitou and run to Barr camp after a relaxing Summer evening ride up the cable car.
 Ahh...the good old days.

 Other hobbies and interests: